 - It administers all terms, conditions, privileges and benefits of employment in an equitable manner.

-- It provides sign-off rights to the Director, Diversity and Equity Programs at each step of the employment process.
+- It provides sign-off rights to the Director of Diversity and Equity Programs at each step of the employment process.

 We also recognize the hiring difficulties experienced by the physically disabled and many older persons, and will undertake measures to overcome the present effects of underutilization of such persons in the workforce.

-The Interim Director, Office of Diversity and Equity Programs, responsible for overseeing affirmative action and equal employment opportunity is Paula Rice at Southern Connecticut State University, 501 Crescent Street, Buley Library Room 226, New Haven, Connecticut 06515, telephone number (203) 392-5568.
+The person responsible for overseeing affirmative action and equal employment opportunity is Paula Rice, Director of the Office of Diversity and Equity Programs at Southern Connecticut University 501 Crescent Street, Hilton C. Buley Library, Room 240, New Haven, Conn.
+06515, telephone number (203) 392-5568

 President, Southern Connecticut State University